NG-NEST/ng-nest/lib/ng-nest/ui/transfer/examples/en_US/default/drag/readme.md

 ---
 order: 2
-label: '拖动调整'
+label: 'Drag'
 ---

-使用 `drag` 属性来启用拖动操作。
+Use the `drag` attribute to enable drag operations.